seho0808/machine_learning_approach_for_subsurface_temperature_prediction/README.md

 learning models.
 In Final Metrics and Graphs.ipynb, the tuned hyperparameters are actually used to test for the test data(which are the new well data).
 Then, the metrics and graphs are listed inside the file as well.

+### HP_Tuning.ipynb
+This file has the code that tunes all the models with appropriate hyperparameters.
+Also contains saving the pickle files as .sav files.
+The pickle files generated here can be downloaded from:

 ### Load Saved Pickle Models.ipynb
 This file loads the saved pickle xgb model.
 You need to generate the pkl file first.